4 Best Toro Snow Blowers Reviews 2023 – Top Picks & Guide

 2. Toro 38381 Curve Snow Blower – Best Value

-The Toro 1800 Power Curve is an electric speed demon, ideal for those who don’t want to mess with a bigger gas model.
-This is an easy-to-maneuver unit that weighs in at 25 pounds.
-It will clear an 18-inch path and throw snow up to 30 feet, making this an efficient choice for clearing sidewalks, small driveways, and decks.
+The Toro 1800 Power Curve is ideal for those who don’t want to use a bigger gas model.
+It is an easy-to-maneuver blower that weighs in at 25 pounds.
+It will clear an 18-inch path and throw snow up to 30 feet, making it an efficient choice for clearing sidewalks, small driveways, and decks.
 With an easy chute control and 180-degree rotation, you can quickly put snow where you want it so you can get back in the house.

-However, unless you have a heavy-duty secondary machine, this will not work well in constant heavy snowfall.
-And if you don’t want the hassle of dealing with a cord, this choice is not for you.
+However, without a heavy-duty secondary machine, it will not work well in heavy snowfall.
+And if you don’t want the hassle of dealing with a cord, the Toro 1800 is not for you.
 On that same note, you will need to purchase an appropriate extension cord.

 We realize not everyone lives in a winter wonderland of heavy snowfall.
-So for those who just want a little machine on hand to clear small areas for the occasional snowfall, we believe this is the best value for the money.
+So for those who just want a little machine on hand to clear small areas for the occasional snowfall, we believe this is the best Toro Snow Blower for the money.

 3. Toro 38361 Power-Shovel – Our Favorite Shovel